- Describe the purpose of the thermometer

 - Caps, Hats, Socks and Mittens by Louis Borden

-Explain that they are going to make their own thermometer to practice reading a thermometer.
+Step 3: Explain that they are going to make their own thermometers to practice reading a thermometer.
 Model the process for the class.

-When the students are finished, collect the thermometers and bring them back to the rug.
-Show them the thermometer that you hung outside and ask them what "color" it is today (what sticker does the red line touch?).
-Then record the temperature by putting that color stick on the black strip of paper you hung at the calendar area.
+Step 5: When the students are finished, collect the thermometers and bring the students back to the rug.
+Show students the thermometer that you hung outside and ask them what "color" it is today (what sticker does the red line touch?).
+Then record the temperature by putting that color sticker on the black strip of paper you hung at the calendar area.

-Ongoing: Add "Temperature Person" to your daily jobs and have a student check the temperature and put the colored sticker on the black strip everyday.
-I would change the strip with each new month and hang the strips in a long line around the room to show how to temperature has changed during the year.
-I also would hang the name of the month above each strip (January is mostly blue and green!
+Ongoing: Add "Temperature Person" to your daily jobs and have a student check the temperature and put the colored sticker on the black strip every day.
+I change the strip with each new month and hang the strips in a long line around the room to show how the temperature has changed during the year.
+I also hang the name of the month above each strip (January is mostly blue and green!
 But look at June!
 Now we are all orange and red!).

-Day II (You will need to cut slits in the students' thermometer sheets and assemble them before this lesson.)
+Step 1: Before the lesson, cut slits in the students' thermometer sheets and assemble them.

-Sit the students at the rug and pass out their thermometers.
-Have them practice using them by asking them to show you what hot and cold look like.
+Step 2: Sit the students at the rug and pass out their thermometers.
+Have them practice using the thermometers by asking them to show you what hot and cold look like.
 Then have them turn to a partner and practice with each other.

-Read Caps, Hats, Socks and Mittens by Louis Borden.
-As you read have the students show on their thermometers what kind of temperature you are describing.
+Step 3: Read Caps, Hats, Socks and Mittens by Louis Borden aloud to the class.
+As you read, have the students show on their thermometers what kind of temperatures you are describing.

 Encourage your students to look at the weather websites at home and watch the weather on the news.
 You might want them to color in a map of the world with the different temperatures to show their online research.